Calcare di Sogno: Description

 During the Early Jurassic, concretely towards the Toarcian, the Lombardy Basin became a relatively deep, fully pelagic area, located between the so-called Lugano High, at the west, and the Trento Plateau to the east, with several troughs and palaeohighs (West to east: Monte Nudo Trough, Lugano High, Generoso Trough, Corni di Canzo High, Albenza Plateau, Monte Cavallo High, Sebino Trough and Botticino High).
 The formation is characterized by a disposition of regional deposition equivalent to the German Posidonia Shale, with a benthic setting and deposition trends, mostly populated by marine fauna.
-The environment of the formation was related to a marginal marine deposit, with probably epicontinental deposition from near land environments, being connected to the central European seas and the North African currents of the Toarcian.
-The formation is linked with the Toarcian Anoxic Event, that is measured in the "Fish Level", that is also the most fossiliferous section.
+The formation is traditionally subdivided into three informal lithozones, from base to top: